by Texas Homesteader ~

 The next time I made this drink I decided to experiment with the recipe again (I’m seeing a trend here, are you??
-I just CAN’T seem to follow a recipe without playing with it!
-LOL)
+I just CAN’T seem to follow a recipe without playing with it!)

 Then I fastened the tops of each of the bottles and gave each one a swirl to make sure all ingredients were mixed.

-And hey, I have this beautiful mound of mint in my front beds.
+And hey, I have a beautiful mound of mint in my front beds.
 Why not use it to even further enhance the refreshment?
 Looks like there will be many flavor options for this punch!

 I pulled a cold bottle from the fridge, dropped a couple of ice cubes into a small glass and poured the drink over the ice using a sieve to filter out the ginger pieces.

 Now that I have my proportions to my liking, I think I’m in love!
 Here’s the recipe as I amended it:

 - 2 quarts filtered water